Shopify/hydrogen-v1/docs/hooks/framework/userouteparams.md

 description: The useRouteParams hook retrieves the parameters of an active route.
 ---

 The `useRouteParams` hook retrieves the parameters of an active route.
 The hook is available in both server and client components.
+For example, if your file route has the name `[handle].server.jsx`, then `useRouteParams` returns an object with a key `handle` inside it.

 ## Example code